-If awarded a Cal Grant, you must complete your FAFSA application or the CADAA application every year by the deadline in order to renew your award.
-Make changes to your Cal Grant award (for example: to change awarding schools) online at https://mygrantsinfo.csac.ca.gov.
+If awarded a Cal Grant, you must complete your FAFSA application or the CADAA application every year by the March 2nd deadline in order to renew your award.
+To make changes to your Cal Grant award (for example: to change awarding schools), you can make appropriate changes online at https://mygrantsinfo.csac.ca.gov.
 NOTE: Please be advised that any Cal Grant award offer is tentative and subject to the final approval of the State Budget Act.
 Students who are paid a Cal Grant and withdraw from any units prior to the census date for a course may be determined in overpayment of the Cal Grant funds and be required to repay that overpayment to the college.

+Student Success Completion Grant

 The Student Success Completion Grant (SSCG) encourages successful completion of a student's educational goals by attending and completing full time units.
 Eligibility for the SSCG include: